cianyoung/Data-Modeling-Postgres/README.md

 # Data-Modeling-Postgres

-First project submission for Udacity Data Engineering Nanodegree.
+First project submission for based on Udacity's Data Engineering Nanodegree.
 Project consists of two parts:

 1. Data model and the creation of star schema database with Postgres (using the `psycopg2` Python driver)
 2. Build an ETL pipeline using Python